 Poor naming of images, documents and other files is just bad for SEO.
 Be sure to avoid giving generic names to your images (picture-1.jpg, 2.jpg image and so on), and use more meaningful names (e.g. cute-brown-kitten.jpg) or names relevant to your keywords (e.g. black-panasonic-coffee-maker.jpg).

 This practice shows the search engines that you complement your content with consistent and informative images and other files and that you allow them to easily get more information from your site.

 6. Expecting quick results

-Unlike PPC (advertising on the advertising platforms of Pay-Per-Click), SEO is a strategy is a long way to success.
+Unlike PPC (advertising on the advertising platforms of Pay-Per-Click), with the help of Sydney SEO you can create an strategy to success.
 So be patient because results may take several months to be visible, but once achieved, the result is more stable and less expensive than advertising campaigns.

-An SEO strategy requires a little time to get fully up and involves writing quality web content, as well as constant optimization SEO techniques to stay on top of the rankings on search engines.
+An SEO strategy requires a little time to get fully up and involves writing quality web content, as well as constant optimization techniques from experts like Cheshire SEO to stay on top of the rankings on search engines.